 Sa final category, Record Producers' Choice—songs chosen by Sony BMG Records—Gian sang "Flying Without Wings," Jan performed "Evergreen," and Mau belted out "On My Own."

 Base sa performances nila, si Jan ang nakakuha ng pinakamagagandang komento mula sa judges para sa tatlong numbers niya.
-Gian was in his element, owning the stage in his performances but the judges still found faults in them.
-Mau was obviously struggling in her first two songs but made a strong comeback with her last song which Mr. C described as "magical."
+Gian was in his element, owning the stage in his performances but the judges still found fault with them.
+Mau was struggling through her first two songs but made a strong comeback with her last song, which Mr. C described as "magical."

 The two other co-judges of Mr. C—Mamita and rapper Francis M.—also performed onstage with the contestants.

 Other guest performers during the results night were G Tongi, SexBomb Dancers, Cueshé, Hajji Alejandro, and Gary Valenciano.

 Heart Evangelista, who hosts the nightly I Love Philippine Idol, co-hosted the results night with Ryan.

 Some of the celebrities spotted in the audience were ABC-5 top honcho Tonyboy Cojuangco and partner Gretchen Barretto, Ryan's girlfriend Judy Ann Santos, Jolina Magdangal with boyfriend Bebong Muñoz, Joyce Jimenez, Donita Rose, German Moreno, and DJ Mo Twister, who became a guest judge in Philippine Idol.